modehnal/modehnal.github.io/README.md

 With Wayland, there is no translation of window coordinates to desktop coordinates.
 Meaning that if we have a button in the top left corner of the application and the application is in the middle of the screen, the click itself will be translated to the top left corner of the screen and not into the application window.
 Therefore, missing the click and failing the step.

 Fortunately we have a solution in the form of a `gnome-ponytail-daemon`.
 This project was written by Olivier Fourdan `@ofourdan` and was based on gnome-remote-desktop written by Jonas Adahl `@jadahl`.
 I would also like to mention a new developer that recently joined our team José Expósito `@jexposit` who already contributed to the `gnome-ponytail-daemon` project.
 Changes are communicated to us after which we can verify the function with our suites.
-Since we depend on ponytail for translation of coordinates, any issue will show quickly.
+Since we depend on `gnome-ponytail-daemon` for translation of coordinates, any issue will show quickly.

 With GNOME on Wayland we have screencasts and remote desktop APIs that can be used for controlling the keyboard and cursor.
 Wayland does not expose desktop coordinates and the usual process will return window coordinates of the various application widgets, which is where the `RecordWindow` method from screencast can be used, as it will translate global coordinates into surface relative coordinates.